 Santa Ana College (SAC) turned 100 years old in 2015.
-In 1915, Santa Ana Junior College opened its doors to 26 students as a department of Santa Ana High School.
+In 1915, Santa Ana Junior College opened its doors to 26 students as an upper division branch of Santa Ana High School.
 The college began with 11 faculty members and 20 courses.
-It was the second junior college founded in Orange County, behind Fullerton College, and the fourth oldest in all of California.
+It was the second junior college founded in Orange County and the sixth oldest in all of California.

-Santa Ana College (SAC) is known for its academic programs as well as top-ranked student services.
-A wide variety of courses are available in business, math and sciences, arts and humanities, and career and vocational education.
+SAC is known for its highly regarded academic programs as well as its top-ranked student services.
+A wide variety of courses are available in business, mathematics and sciences, arts and humanities, and career and technical education.
 SAC offers 273 degrees and certificates in credit programs.
 The college also offers 28 Associate Degrees for Transfer.
 In fall 2017, SAC began offering a bachelor’s degree in occupational studies.

-- SAC ranks 20th among the top 100 associate degree producers for “total minority” students in the nation, according to Community College Week.
+- Santa Ana College (SAC) ranks 19th among the top 100 associate degree producers for “total minority” students and ninth in associate degrees for Hispanic students nationwide, according to

 - SAC’s Distance Education Program now offers students the opportunity to earn their associate degree entirely online.